Jerry-Duan/Rosetta_Mutations/README.md

 The protocal consists of two steps.

   1. relax the experimental structure.
 This step can replace the clean_pdb procedure.
-The relaxed pdb strill contains non-AA compounds.
+The relaxed pdb still contains non-AA compounds but no water.
 Index of residues initialized here.

   2. make mutations on the relaxed structure.
 This step is greedily splitted into two steps.